 Associate in Arts–DTA Degree

-Humanities: Fifteen credits from the distribution list, with one course from at least three of the subject areas listed
+- Humanities: 15 credits from the distribution list, with one course from at least three of the subject areas listed

 Students wishing to use a foreign language as humanities distribution must take the third course in the sequence; additional credits will count as electives.

-A minimum of three credits and a maximum of five credits in one area meet distribution credit in Humanities.
+A minimum of 3 credits and a maximum of 5 credits in one area meet distribution credit in Humanities.